 Meals included: Breakfast, lunch

 Today, we will set out to enjoy a leisurely walking tour of the Ginza neighborhood, including a visit to one of Tokyo’s famed department stores for the opening ceremony.
+We will have a visit with the owner of a small bamboo basket gallery.
 After lunch we will visit a small, architecturally significant museum (pending exhibit announcement), before heading to Aoyama, home to some of Tokyo’s most fashionable and elegantly civilized stores and shops.
 Our visits there will include the Noguchi Sculptures on display at Sogetsu Hall.
 End the evening with a welcome dinner in one of Tokyo’s fine restaurants, which are continually re-interpreting traditional cuisine.

 Meals included: Breakfast